Arizona Is Top U.S. Copper Producer

 Jamie Sturgess is a vice president with Augusta Resource.

-Mr. JAMES STURGESS (Augusta Resource Corporation): Why not just hunker down, hire the lawyers, beat our way through every hearing, every meeting, and say that we don't care?
+JAMES STURGESS: Why not just hunker down, hire the lawyers, beat our way through every hearing, every meeting, and say that we don't care?
 Because we're not like that.

 ROBBINS: Sturgess believes the mine will be good for the community and the country and it should also make money.